stagfoo/soshi/README.md

 npm install
 npm run start
 ```
-## Built Components
-these are built and in the showcase page

-- Title
-- Card
-- Text List
-- Button
-- Image

 ## Usage
 include soshi and choose a renderer, there are 3 included by default